-VERT assists Public Safety personnel with a variety of activities including: sandbagging; looking for lost persons; controlling the perimeter of a scene or event; setting up temporary relocation shelters for victims; and reunifying lost family members.
+VERT assists Public Safety personnel with a variety of activities including: controlling the perimeter of a scene or event, looking for lost persons, reunifying lost family members, sandbagging and setting up temporary relocation shelters for victims.

-The Public Safety Department manages the groups through a steering committee and provides the volunteers with responder training in a number of nationally recognized training programs such as basic first aid, CPR, and disaster preparedness and assistance.
+The Public Safety Department coordinates the VERT through a steering committee and provides volunteers with responder training in a number of nationally recognized training programs such as, basic first aid, CPR and disaster preparedness and assistance.

 Volunteers are encouraged to complete two training classes per year.
-There is no cost for the courses, which last approximately two hours and take place at the Woodbury Public Safety Building, 2100 Radio Drive.
-The training sessions are adapted to the experience levels of the participants.
-Optional classes also are offered, including CPR, incident command preparedness, etc. Equipment, including ID badges, helmets and vests, also is provided.
+The training sessions are adapted to the experience levels of the participants, last about two hours each and are offered at no expense to the volunteers.
+Equipment, including ID badges, helmets and vests, also is provided.